rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-catalog/data-catalog-how-to-big-data.md

 When an analyst or data scientist is working with the data contained in the larger directory structures, the data in these reference files can be used to provide more detailed information for entities that are referred to only by name or ID in the larger data set.

-In this pattern, it will make sense to register the individual reference data files with **Azure Data Catalog**.
+In this pattern, it makes sense to register the individual reference data files with **Azure Data Catalog**.
 Each file represents a data set, and each one can be annotated and discovered individually.

 ## <a name="alternate-patterns"></a>Alternate patterns
-The patterns described above are just two possible ways a big data store may be organized, but each implementation will be different.
-Regardless of how your data sources are structured, when registering big data sources with **Azure Data Catalog**, focus on registering the files and directories that represent the data sets that will be of value to others within your organization.
+The patterns described in the preceding section are just two possible ways a big data store may be organized, but each implementation is different.
+Regardless of how your data sources are structured, when registering big data sources with **Azure Data Catalog**, focus on registering the files and directories that represent the data sets that are of value to others within your organization.
 Registering all files and directories can clutter the catalog, making it harder for users to find what they need.

 ## <a name="summary"></a>Summary
 Registering data sources with **Azure Data Catalog** makes them easier to discover and understand.
 By registering and annotating the big data files and directories that represent logical data sets, you can help users find and use the big data sources they need.